Health assessment measures and healthy tips for blood pressure, stress, waist circumference, and home-based blood

 Last updated: 9/17/21

-There are a few simple key health assessment measures you can do at home that are easy to perform and will give you a general self assessment of at least general body composition and cardiovascular function and stress resilience.
+There are a few simple key health assessment measures you can do at home that are easy to perform and will give you a basic self assessment of at least general body composition, cardiovascular function, and stress resilience.

 Additionally, this discussion will point out key factors for helping to address all three of these issues so you'll not only get informed about how they're assessed but see steps, inclusive of a whole-food, plant-based diet, that may be helpful.

 One measurement your doctor will always take in the office is your blood pressure.

-A top number, which is called your systolic blood pressure, and the bottom, known as your diastolic blood pressure, and your doctor will give them to you or you'll hear them in the office, as being one number over another.
+The higher pressure, or top number, is called your systolic blood pressure, and the lower pressure, or bottom number, is called your diastolic blood pressure, and your doctor will give them to you or you'll hear them in the office, as being one number over another.

 If your systolic was in the range of 120 to 139 or your diastolic between 80 to 90 you'd be considered to be prehypertensive, or in the elevated range, if this was a regular reading over a few occasions when you were at rest.